Filial responsibility laws: Trial case

 In 2012, the media reported the case of John Pittas, whose mother had received care in a skilled nursing facility in Pennsylvania after an accident and then moved to Greece.
 The nursing home sued her son directly, before even trying to collect from Medicaid.
 A court in Pennsylvania ruled that the son must pay, according to the Pennsylvania filial responsibility law.

-Similar laws in other jurisdictions

 Canada

 Every Canadian province except for Alberta and British Columbia has filial support laws on the books, although these laws are very rarely enforced.
 Unlike the United States where filial responsibility laws were based on English poor laws, filial responsibility laws were enacted by the Canadian provinces in response to the harsh economic conditions of the Great Depression.
 Despite the official passage of these laws, very few parents sought the enforcement of these laws by the courts, with one study finding only 58 reported cases in the years between 1933 and 1963.

 In the 1980s and 1990s, most provinces included the old filial responsibility laws in their reformed family laws.

 Alberta dropped their filial responsibility law in 2005 and British Columbia repealed theirs in 2011.